The Royal New South Wales Lancers

 The Regimental Museum of the 1st/15th Royal New South Wales Lancers was commenced in 1957 in a single room in historic Lancer Barracks.
 After a few years the collection had filled the room and was still growing, creating the need for a separate museum building.
 Many colourful and interesting relics are now being preserved in the Museum.
 They include uniforms (some of which date from last century), equipment, saddlery, weapons, photographs, paintings, banners, trophies, etc. The kettle drums and banners used when the Regiment's Band was horsed are included as is the King's Banner awarded to the Regiment for its South African War Service.
-This site offers a Museum Tour (click the "Tours" Button).
+This site offers a MUSEUM TOUR.

 It should be noted that the Museum is an incorporated association of past members of the Lancers and others dedicated to preserving the history.
 The property is vested in this association.